cainhill/render-engine/README.md

     3. Then combines the source videos into a destination video saved to the `/data/dest-videos/` path (using the same relative path and filename as the manifest CSV)

-## Reason for existing
+## Features

 I needed a scriptable video rendering solution that:

-* ✅ Runs in a Python environment
+* ✅ Runs in a Dockerised Python environment
+* ✅ Acts when webhook triggered by n8n request
-* ✅ Produces many-to-many videos
+* ✅ Wraps complicated FFmpeg syntax
 * ✅ Processes one or more manifest CSV inputs
-* ✅ Runs within a Docker container
 * ✅ Handles source videos in different formats
+* ✅ Can rotate and resize videos
+* ✅ Outputs meaningful progress to Docker logs
+* ✅ Produces many-to-many videos
-* ✅ Acts when triggered by n8n request
+* ✅ Reports success/fail back to n8n via HTTP status

-## Resources & References
+# Future work / out-of-scope for now

+* 💡 Enable multi-threading
+* 💡 Enable hardware acceleration
+* 💡 Enable background music additions

+## Related resources

 Before creating this, I reviewed these resources and alternative solutions: